 Regarding work environments, cultural differences are always present in working remotely.
 They can be considered a challenge to deal with when a worker is not familiar with other cultures.
 This may produce some issues among employees if it's not controlled.
 Things like religious beliefs come together as backgrounds on different projects.

 Still, it's possible avoiding these problems by applying open dialogue among employees.
 Creating more in-group activities helps employees to get in touch with these cultures.
-Also, this can guarantee everyone feels comfortable and safe.
+Also, this can guarantee everyone feels comfortable and personally safe.

 This working mode can bring some timing issues if workers don’t know how to manage their time.
 This is associated with distractions while working at home.
 At the same time, it involves doing home activities like laundry or cleaning.
 Then, workers might establish hours to do home activities outside their working hours.